 It seems zombies are everywhere – and not just during Halloween.
 They are a prominent character in scores of movies and video games.
-AMC’s The Walking Dead, a show about a post-apocalyptic world dominated by flesh-eating zombies, was the top show last year among 18-49 year olds.
+AMC’s The Walking Dead, a show about a post-apocalyptic world dominated by flesh-eating zombies, was the top rated-show two years in a row (2013 and 2014) among 18-49 year olds.
 But why are Americans so fascinated with the “undead?”

 “Zombies are an empty sign,” says Christopher Lee, PhD, associate professor of religious studies who specializes in cultural anthropology.
 “As a creature, you can fill them up with whatever theme you want.”